Writing

 r-spatial.org and Comprehensive R Archive Network (CRAN)

 This post introduces the geostan R package by walking through an example analysis of international data on life expectancy and per capita GDP.
 The software package implements a variety of spatial-statistical models and provides a suite of tools for handling spatial data.
 The post illustrates how to specify and visualize spatial connectivity, fit common spatial regression models, and interpret the output of the Bayesian models.
 You can read the post at r-spatial.org.
-A summary of package functionality is in the Journal of Open Source Software (2022) and package documentation can be found at https://connordonegan.github.io/geostan.

 Plausible Reasoning and Spatial-Statistical Theory: A Critique of Recent Writings on ‘Spatial Confounding’.

-Geographical Analysis (2024) https://doi.org/10.1111/gean.12408
+Geographical Analysis (2024) https://doi.org/10.1111/gean.12408 (open access)

 Statistical research on correlation with spatial data dates at least to Student’s (W. S. Gosset’s) 1914 paper on “the elimination of spurious correlation due to position in time and space.”
 Since 1968, much of this work has been organized around the concept of spatial autocorrelation (SA).
 A growing statistical literature is now organized around the concept of “spatial confounding” (SC) but is estranged from, and often at odds with, the SA literature and its history.
 The SC literature is producing new, sometimes flawed, statistical techniques such as Restricted Spatial Regression (RSR).
 This article brings the SC literature into conversation with the SA literature and provides a theoretically grounded review of the history of research on correlation with spatial data, explaining some of its implications for the the SC literature.
 The article builds upon principles of plausible inference to synthesize a guiding theoretical thread that runs throughout the SA literature.
 This leads to a concise theoretical critique of RSR and a clarification of the logic behind standard spatial-statistical models.

-Modeling time trends for disease surveillance studies
+Modeling time trends for disease monitoring studies

 JMIR Public Health & Surveillance (2022) and Comprehensive R Archive Network (CRAN)